Wrongian/dsa-refresher/docs/algorithms.md

 ### Line Sweep

 Put all events into an array and sort.
 Sweep across line/plane and process events in order, update as events are processed.
-If the number of types of events is small, can create multiple arrays for events and sort that instead.
+If the number of types of events is small, can create multiple arrays for events and sort that instead to reduce amount of computation.
-Reducing the value of n.

 Time Complexity:  O(n*log(n))